Agency: Battery Video Production:

 Splice INSTRUMENT

-The product’s shape not only served as a framing device across campaign assets, but also created a conceptual link back to Splice INSTRUMENT.
-By placing artists within this frame, we highlighted how they discover and shape their own signature sounds through the product—making the creative process both visible and authentic.
+The product’s shape served as a framing device across all campaign assets, and by placing artists within this frame, we highlighted how they discover and shape their own signature sounds through the product, making the creative process both visible and authentic.

 John Legend was the first signature artist featured in Splice INSTRUMENT.
 We recorded five expressive presets inspired by the grand piano behind his iconic ballad “Ordinary People.”

-Because our photoshoot with John differed visually from the main campaign—and knowing we would work with more artists in the future—the framing device became essential in linking his instrument back to Splice INSTRUMENT.
+Because our photoshoot with John happened before we landed on our campaign’s design system, it differed stylistically from our campaign.
+Knowing we would work with more artists in the future, and potentially not have control of photographic style, the framing device became essential in linking artist content back to Splice INSTRUMENT.

 Our goal: Develop brand photography that visualizes Splice’s mission and strengthens brand sentiment.